There is no right way to breastfeed or a specific pattern of breastfeeding.

 There’s Almost No Such Thing as “Too Often” or “Too Long”

 Babies breastfeeding routines change to meet their growing needs.
 This means sometimes your baby nurses frequently for short, intense sessions or some days prefers long leisurely feedings; both of these are normal as long as the baby is thriving and gaining weight.
-If you need more information about if your baby is getting enough food: how to know my full term infant is getting enough food – or contact your health care provider.
+If you are concerned that your baby is not getting enough food, click here: how to know my full term infant is getting enough food – or contact your health care provider.

 How much food does my baby need?

 Parents often ask questions about how to know if their baby is getting enough food when breastfeeding because there is no way of “measuring” the amount of food taken from the breast.

 The best way to ensure your baby is getting enough food is to understand the size of a new born’s stomach and by paying attention to the baby’s output.
 As your baby grows following feeding cues and feeding on demand is important for maintaining your milk supply and meeting your baby’s food needs.

 Did you know?